AMR – a global public health emergency

 IMI2 - Call 20, launched in January 2020, includes a topic that will result in a second project under the TBDDN.
 The goal of this topic is to develop and carry out innovative clinical trial designs to identify new treatment combinations using drugs that have already undergone initial studies in humans.
 The topic will also develop and evaluate new technologies to monitor and enhance treatment adherence.

 - ERA4TB | European regimen accelerator for tuberculosis

 Pillar C: Portfolio Building Networks (PBN) to advance the R&D pipeline of new and innovative agents to address AMR

 The Portfolio Building Networks support collaborative efforts to discover, develop and advance new and innovative agents to prevent or treat AMR.
 PBNs provide a mechanism for dedicated partnerships between EFPIA companies and small and medium-sized enterprises (SMEs) and/or academic teams for the discovery and development of new antibacterial assets.
 Assets and projects can originate from SMEs, academia, or EFPIA companies, and will be jointly progressed or studied, including both pre-clinical work and potentially phase 1-3 clinical development.
-The first projects under this pillar were launched in spring 2019.

 - AB-DIRECT | Antibiotic distribution and recovery in tissue